PrinssiFiestas/WinCodingHotkeys/README.md

 # WinCodingHotkeys

-AutoHotkey scripts to increase productivity on Windows.
+AutoHotkey scripts to increase programming productivity on Windows.
+Made for Finnish keyboard layout and mostly tested with Notepad++, but should be easily modified for other layouts and text editors.
 See the scripts for details.

 ### winvi.ahk